DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 ## Introduction

 This guide provides non-exhaustive recommendations and general best practices to achieve a comprehensive **Zero Trust or SASE approach** with [Cloudflare One](https://www.cloudflare.com/zero-trust/).
+Note that each and every organization determines for themselves what the best approach and policies are for them, their use cases and situations.

 Some features mentioned are available only through add-on solutions, such as **Data Loss Prevention (DLP)** and **Remote Browser Isolation (RBI)**, or other **Enterprise** features, such as Gateway **Dedicated Egress IPs**.